axelvaldez/radical-companies/_posts/Posts/2022-09-12-disassembling-investments.markdown

 ---

 <div style="display:none;">
  <p>You need <em>capital</em>.
-How else are you going to get your business started?
-How are you going to hire the people who are going to build your software?</p>
+How else are you going to get your business starte and hire the people who are going to build your software?</p>
 </div>

 <h1>&nbsp;</h1>
  <p>This, too, shall pass, but for now, you need <em>capital</em>.</p>
  <p>How else are you going to get your business started?
-How are you going to hire the people who are going to build your software?</p>
+How else are you going to hire the people who are going to build your software?</p>
  <p>At least, you don't have to pay for big offices at this point of the COVID-19 pandemic, but you still need a budget for socializing spaces—that is very important to the health of the business, right?</p>
  <p>So, yes, you need capital.
 But what does that even mean?
 You know little to nothing about.
 You need to learn more about it and what it entails.</p>